Science Center 1331

 Noemie Goff-Pochat ’10: Mapping and strain analysis of faults on Enceladus and Dione

 Hannah di Cicco ’09: Searching for strained craters on Enceladus

 Louie Michaud ’08: Strain measurements from fault geometry on Ganymede

 Jonathan Kay ’08: Finalization of crater database for the global geological map of Ganymede

 Emily Martin ’06: Classification of grooved terrain on Ganymede and testing methods for time-sequence sorting

 Rachel Fontaine ’04: Reconstructing the geometry of ancient impact basins on Ganymede and Callisto

-Karrie-Sue Farrar ’03: GIS database of craters and impact basins on Ganymede
+Karrie-Sue Farrar ’03: Mapping and classification of craters on Ganymede